milkcoke/auto-setup/README.md

 # Introduction

+**Use this app and just download all app installers you need to setup.**

-We often work at another place (e.g. PC room, friend's house etc...)\
+We often work at another place (e.g. PC room, friend's house, etc...)\
-Everytime we need downloading development tools from web sites. \
+Every time we need to download development tools on websites. \
-Stop it! clone this repository and just download all you need to setup
+Stop it! don't go to the website.